bhagiradhijayaram/Frontend-Development-from-scratch/README.md

 It is the stylesheet language that is used to define styles for the HTML documents, including the design, layout and variations in display for different devices and screen sizes.

 ### 5. How to add CSS to the HTML document?
+CSS can be added to HTML documents in 3 ways.

 ✅ 1.
 Inline CSS
 - You add CSS directly to an HTML element using the style attribute.